What are Brownfields?

 Kansas City Brownfield Initiative (KCBI)

 The Kansas City Brownfield Initiative (KCBI) administers the Environmental Protection Agency (EPA) grant that is the first of its kind in Kansas City.
 The pilot is sponsored by a diverse group that includes representatives of Kansas City, Kansas and Kansas City, Missouri, local governments, the EPA, local business and industry associations, community groups and non-profit community and environmental organizations.
+The objectives are:

 - Facilitate at least one successful brownfield redevelopment on each side of the state line to serve as an example and spur further efforts and investment